 "Hi Gil, I took your class in Newark in May.
 I just wanted to let you know that I think of and use what I saw/experienced in class every day in my practice.
 I feel like my palpation skills are better, and I feel so much clearer about the different tissues that I am working with through out the day.
 These are good "flashbacks" to have and I wanted to thank you for the wonderful experience and let you know that it has truly changed how I work and think about the body!"
 Jennifer Gerber, Massage Therapist

 "Gil was tremendous.
 I can't even think of anything he (personally) could have done to better the class.
 His intellect, wisdom, spiritual sense, discipline, sense of humor and skills were more than I expected."
-G.L., Muscular Therapist/Spinning Instructor,Gloucester, MA Top of page
+G.L., Muscular Therapist/Spinning Instructor,Gloucester, MA Back to top

 "You allow us to use our creativity while learning facts.
 It's probably the most balanced style of learning I've ever experienced.
 I would love to come back next year, after I dive into my book list (which has now tripled).
 This class has given me the courage to pursue an M.S. in Midwifery."
 J.F., LMT, NJ